 If post-1986 property is converted to personal use or if business use drops to 50% or less, the Sec.
 179 expense recapture is invoked no matter how long the property was held for business use.
 The amount recaptured is the excess of the Sec.
 179 deduction over the amount that would have been deducted as depreciation.
+The recapture is reported on Form 4797 and Sch.
+F.

-Every business owner who has purchased MACRS property in 1997 should consider the \$18,000 expense deduction because only New York investment tax credit will be lost when Sec.
-179 is used.
-It should not be used to reduce AGI below standard (or itemized) deductions plus exemptions, unless an additional reduction in 1997 self-employment tax is worth more than depreciation in a future tax year.
+Every business owner who has purchased MACRS property should consider the Sec.
+179 expense deduction because only New York investment tax credit will be lost when it is used.
+It should not be used to reduce AGI below standard (or itemized) deductions plus exemptions, unless an additional reduction in self-employment tax is worth more than depreciation in a future tax year.
 Also, the taxpayer must be sure not to use more Sec.
 179 deduction than the amount of taxable income from the "active conduct of a trade or business."